John Randle: Minnesota Vikings

 Like fellow Minnesota Viking Chris Hovan, Randle was known for eccentric face painting as well as trash-talking on the field, and disarming on-field heckling of opposing players.
 Among Randle's most famous on-field catchphrases was "Six footers for LIFE!", an allusion to scouting criticism of being undersized for his position.

 Randle had an ongoing rivalry with Packers quarterback Brett Favre, whom he sacked more than any other quarterback; Favre said that Randle was the toughest defensive player he faced and that "on artificial turf he's unblockable".
-To play off the rivalry with Brett Favre, Randle starred in a commercial which featured him sewing a miniature version of Favre's #4 jersey which he put on a live chicken.
-The commercial then showed Randle chasing the chicken around what was supposed to be Randle's backyard and ended with Randle cooking chicken on his BBQ, leading to fierce protests from People for the Ethical Treatment of Animals.
+To play off the rivalry with Favre, Randle starred in a commercial featuring him sewing a miniature version of Favre's #4 jersey, which he put on a live chicken.
+The commercial then showed Randle chasing the chicken around what was supposed to be Randle's backyard and ended with him grilling chicken, leading to fierce protests by People for the Ethical Treatment of Animals.

-Randle's pass-rushing techniques were motion-captured for 989 Sports' NFL Xtreme series.
+Randle's pass-rushing techniques were motion-captured for 989 Sports's NFL Xtreme series.
 He was the cover athlete for the second game in the series.

 Seattle Seahawks

 At the end of the 2000 season, Randle signed with the Seattle Seahawks.
 In his first season with the Seahawks, he earned an invite to the Pro Bowl, the last of his career.
-Randle retired in March 2004.
-Although Randle had planned to retire a year earlier, Seahawks coach Mike Holmgren convinced him to stay one more year.
-The Seahawks made the playoffs in 2003 while he was on the roster, but did not reach the Super Bowl as they lost in the Wild Card Round to the Packers.
+Randle retired in 2004.
+He had planned to retire in 2003, but Seahawks coach Mike Holmgren convinced him to stay one more year.
+The Seahawks made the playoffs in 2003 while he was on the roster, but did not reach the Super Bowl, losing in the Wild Card Round to the Packers.
 Randle also acquired his final sack in 2003.

-Randle left the NFL tied with Richard Dent for fifth in number of career sacks.
-His 137.5 career sacks remains the second-highest total by a defensive tackle in NFL history, only ranking below fellow Vikings legend Alan Page, who had a total of 148.5 sacks.
+Randle left the NFL tied with Richard Dent for fifth in career sacks.
+His 137.5 sacks remain the second-highest total by a defensive tackle in NFL history, below fellow Vikings legend Alan Page, who had 148.5.
 Over his career, he was named to seven Pro Bowl squads.
 He was named All Tackle Machine of 1999 by Tackle: The Magazine.

+After retiring, Holmgren said of Randle, "He has more fun than any 10 players I've ever seen.
+There's the John Randle football player and there's the John Randle that might come up to my office and we'll talk about something.
+There really are two distinctly different guys, and sometimes in this business you get to see that.
+For a coach, he just makes things worth it."